-In the 12 months to June some 1,060 heavy vehicles and 630 items of plant or equipment (PE) were stolen.
+In the 12 months to July 2017 some 1,300 heavy vehicles (including 1,060 trucks and 137 buses) and 630 items of plant or equipment (PE) were stolen.
 The prevailing non-recovery rate for heavy vehicles is around 32 per cent (340 vehicles) and 64 per cent for PE at (405 items).
 While the frequency of heavy vehicle and PE theft is relatively low (5 per cent of all thefts) the cost of an incident can be extremely high with a single prime mover or large excavator worth hundreds of thousands of dollars.

-Costs to individuals and businesses impacted by this type of theft will be generally much higher than for other vehicles in terms of temporary replacement costs, lost productivity and increased insurance premiums.
+Costs to individuals and businesses impacted by this type of theft will generally be much higher than for other vehicles in terms of temporary replacement costs, lost productivity and increased insurance premiums.

 Like motorcycles, both heavy vehicles - particularly prime movers - and PE pose significant challenges in developing cost-effective countermeasures.
-In the case of prime movers the high level of customisation of vehicles and the interchangeability of key components make conclusive identification very difficult even for the very experienced eye.
+In the case of prime movers the high level of customisation of vehicles and the interchangeability of key components makes conclusive identification very difficult even for the very experienced eye14.